 The Colorado River toad, also known as the Sonoran Desert toad, is the largest native toad here in the states.
 They can grow to 6+ inches and will release a milky toxin from their parotoid glands when touched or handled.
 This toxin can cause a range of reactions to people, pets and other mammals ranging from simple nausea to death.

 If you have river toads nesting in the yard, safely remove them while using rubber or surgical gloves.
-Next, spray them directly with PEST RID SPRAY and place them in a holding container so you can relocate them at least 2 miles away.
+Next, spray them directly with PEST AWAY SPRAY and place them in a holding container so you can relocate them at least 2 miles away.
 Of course destroying them is a viable way to get rid of them as well.

 Once the yard is clear of all toads, apply PEST RID GRANULES to any known nest location and spray the granules with the Pest Rid Spray.

 Next, place granules in the yard where you’ve seen river toads resting.
 This could be under a bird feeder, around a pond or along a stream.
 River toads will hang out around lights foraging on insects at night so if you have accent lights on the ground, be sure to treat around each fixture.

 The most common approach being used by our customers is to apply PEST RID GRANULES throughout the yard focusing on any path way the toads might be using to enter the property.

 Once the granules are in place, spray over the top with PEST AWAY.
 This concentrate is mixed 2 oz to a gallon of water and plan on using 1 gallon to cover up to 800 sq/ft.

 Be sure to spray over the granules to make them “super charged” with the odor.
 Spray by itself will last 3-4 weeks but when sprayed over the granules, you’ll get 2 months+ of protection.